carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 ~~~
 {: .output}

 We can now start a new container and share the content of the current directory with the container by using the `--mount` qualifier.
-This will create a directory called `/data` within the container, mirroring the content of the current directory invoqued by `${PWD}`.
+This will create the `/data` directory within the container, sharing the content of the current directory which is invoqued by `${PWD}`.

 ~~~
 $ run -it --rm --mount type=bind,source=${PWD},target=/data biocontainers/emboss:v6.6.0dfsg-7b1-deb_cv1